More ways to fly to New Zealand

 Looking at booking your New Zealand adventure?
 Wondering how it could possibly get any better than discovering everything that's on offer on the other side of the world?
 Well, we're making the seemingly impossible possible with the chance to design the trip of a lifetime with our stopover destinations, on the way to New Zealand.

-Our stopover options let you visit the USA, Canada, Argentina, Asia or the Pacific Islands on your way to or from New Zealand with Air New Zealand and our partner airlines.
+Our stopover options let you visit the USA, Canada, Asia or the Cook Islands on your way to or from New Zealand with Air New Zealand and our partner airlines.
 Whether you want to add a few more stamps to your passport or take a few weeks out to relax after exploring New Zealand, we let you pick your perfect destination.

 The full list of stopover destinations includes: